Chart Color Schemes

 AreaSearch assessment of residential development activity positions Wright among the top 25% of areas assessed nationwide

-Wright has averaged approximately 55 new dwelling approvals annually.
-Over the past five financial years, from FY-21 to FY-25, a total of 278 homes were approved, with no approvals recorded so far in FY-26.
-Each year, an average of 3.3 people have moved to the area for each dwelling built during this period.
+Wright has seen approximately 55 new homes approved annually.
+Over the past five financial years, from FY-21 to FY-25, around 278 homes were approved, with none approved so far in FY-26.
+On average, about 3.3 people moved to the area each year for every dwelling built during these five years, indicating a substantial lag between supply and demand, which typically leads to heightened buyer competition and pricing pressures.

 Frequently Asked Questions - Development